Coronado, Panama

 When we asked expats and global nomads about their social experiences in Coronado, they replied:

 "Expats, retirees and digital nomads living in Coronado typically have an active social life.
 There are many opportunities to meet new people and make friends, such as attending local events, joining clubs and organizations, or simply striking up conversations with people in the area.
 The expat community is quite large and welcoming, and there are plenty of activities to get involved in.
 From beach days to salsa dancing, there is something for everyone.
-Additionally, the local Panamanian culture is very friendly and welcoming, making it easy to make friends and build relationships," commented one expat who moved to Coronado.
+Additionally, the local Panamanian culture is very friendly and welcoming, making it easy to make friends and build relationships," said an expat in Coronado.

 What advice to expats in Coronado have about housing?